High efficiency gas furnace

-This article wraps up our information on furnace efficiency ratings and categories.
+This articles wraps up our information on furnace efficiency ratings and categories.
 This should give homeowners a better understanding of their heating system.
-You have insight into the limitations that are placed on installation, furnace location, vent piping, condensate drains, and integration with your cooling system.
+You have insight on the limitations that are placed on installation, furnace location, vent piping, condensate drains, and integration with your cooling system.

 Gas furnace Categories and Efficiency Ratings

 From our last article, most major HVAC brands offer two natural gas furnace types:

 The minimum energy efficiency for mid-efficiency furnaces is 80 percent annual fuel utilization efficiency (AFUE).
 80 percent furnaces have a flue gas temperature at least 140F above the dew point of the flue gas.

 A high-efficiency furnace has flue gas temperatures below the dew point which permits condensation within the furnace to pick up extra latent heat.

 An appliance with a positive vent static pressure and vent gas temperature less than 140F above the flue-gas dew point that can cause excessive condensate production in the vent.

 Category IV furnaces (high-efficiency furnaces) are very common.
 They are the 90 percent AFUE condensing furnaces.
 PVC can be used as a vent material because the flue gas is relatively cool.

 High-Efficiency Gas Furnaces (90+ Percent AFUE)

 High-efficiency, condensing-type gas furnaces are rated at 90 percent annual fuel utilization efficiency (AFUE) or better.
 They differ from a mid-efficiency model in that a second heat exchanger is added to extract more heat from the flue.